 More importantly, you’ll get to experience what it’s like to fish in waters as deep as 30 feet or more.
 The equipment and techniques used are unlike any other forms of fishing.
 And the fish that you can catch are only found in these special waters.

-Encounter Deep Sea Fish Up Close & Personal
+Encounter Deep Sea Fishing Up Close & Personal

 Have you ever seen a 30+ pound Red Snapper in person?
 Or, how about an Amberjack, a Lemon Shark, or a Flounder?